Which Steinway Lyngdorf System Is Right for You? A Guide to the Full Range

 Steinway Lyngdorf make some of the finest audio systems in the world.
-They also make a surprisingly wide range of them — from discreet in-wall speakers for a living room cinema to floor-standing reference loudspeakers capable of filling a large room with accurate sound.
+They also make a surprisingly wide range of them — from discreet in-wall speakers for a living room cinema to floor-standing reference loudspeakers capable of filling a large room with accurate sound, through to a dedicated speaker built to survive life on the deck of a superyacht.
 Choosing between them is not simply a matter of budget.
 Each model in the range is designed for a specific application, and the largest is not always the best choice for a given room.
 This guide explains the full Steinway Lyngdorf range — what each system is designed to do, what room it suits, and how to think about the choice.

 We are authorised Steinway Lyngdorf dealers and RoomPerfect Certified Professionals — one of a small number of UK installers with formal certification in Steinway Lyngdorf’s proprietary room correction technology.
 The guide that follows reflects our direct installation experience across the range, not manufacturer literature.